Billian History, Family Crest & Coats of Arms

 Early History of the Billian family

-Another 163 words (12 lines of text) are included under the topic Early Billian History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Billian research.
+Another 82 words (6 lines of text) are included under the topic Early Billian History in all our PDF Extended History products and printed products wherever possible.

 Billian Spelling Variations